charlesmchen/WeView2/TutorialConcepts.md

 ### Mechanics

 * WeView uses UIKit's built-in mechanisms for coordinating layout: _\[UIView setNeedsLayout\]_ and _\[UIView layoutSubviews\]_.
+* Layout is automatically triggered when a UIView's size is changed.

 <!-- TEMPLATE END -->